 BIOL 319.
 Introduction to Environmental Ethics.
 (2 Credits)

 An interdisciplinary consideration of ethical issues in the environmental sciences.
 May be applied toward the legacy general education nature requirement and the Biology major.
-Prerequisites: one legacy general education science laboratory course.
 Counts as upper division science requirement under legacy general education only.
 Course is offered occasionally.
+Prerequisite: One legacy general education science laboratory course.

 BIOL 323.
 Introduction to Pharmacology.
 (4 Credits)